bwestlin/spray-webjars-example/README.md

 [spray-routing](http://spray.io/documentation/1.2.1/spray-routing/).

-Since having used webjars together with [playframework](https://www.playframework.com/) for some time, this was the natural choice for getting some dependencies for static assets into a [spray.io](http://www.pray.io/) project that I was playing around with.
+Since having used webjars together with [playframework](https://www.playframework.com/) for some time, this was the natural choice for getting some static assets dependencies into a [spray.io](http://www.pray.io/) project that I was playing around with.

 Searching for some example of using webjars with spray didn't give any really clear answer how to do this.
-However it turned out to be really simple to get it working by using the build in directive [getfromresourcedirectory](http://spray.io/documentation/1.2.1/spray-routing/file-and-resource-directives/getFromResourceDirectory/#getfromresourcedirectory).
+However it turned out to be really simple to get it working by using the buildt in directive [getfromresourcedirectory](http://spray.io/documentation/1.2.1/spray-routing/file-and-resource-directives/getFromResourceDirectory/#getfromresourcedirectory).

-Since webjars essentially is files stored in jar files available on the classpath this directive can be used to map in a specific directory on the classpath and make it available through http.
+Since webjars essentially is files stored in jar files, that makes them available on the classpath.
+This directive can be used to make a specific directory on the classpath available through http.

-The following code shows how to set up a route to make all webjars available at the path **/webjars**.
+The following code shows how to set up a route to make all webjars that the project depends on available at the path **/webjars**.

 ```scala
 pathPrefix("webjars") {